Sunday, November 29, 2015

 Want of Novelty – invention is not new and therefore not patentable

 Facts: Infringement of a patent case.
 Manufacture and sale of leather without a license of the patentee of the invention and improvement of leather is being sued for.
-Defense is that the want of novelty in the invention (?) its use by public for more than two years prior to application of patent and that it is not the same invention.
-Previous suit resulted in damages for plaintiff so they are now trying to use that judgment in their own favor.
-Defendant is trying to use want of novelty defense that the invention is not new and therefore was never patentable.
+Defense is that the want of novelty in the invention (?) its use by the public for more than two years prior to application of patent and that it is not the same invention.
+The previous suit resulted in damages for the plaintiff so they are now trying to use that judgment in their own favor.
+The defendant is trying to use want of novelty defense that the invention is not new and therefore was never patentable.